XanaduAI/Xanadu-Quantum-Codebook/nodes/I.9.1/challengeDescription.md

 return qml.probs(wires=...)
 ```

-where note that we must explicitly specify the wire labels
+where we must explicitly specify the wire labels
 of the qubits we would like to measure.

 ---